share this post

 • Trim the cauliflower into small florets of the same size.
 You should have about 6 cups or 2 pounds of florets.

-• Add the cauliflower florets to the boiling water, reduce to a simmer, cover the saucepan and cook for 10 minutes or until the cauliflower florets are soft and tender.
+• Add the cauliflower florets to the boiling water or steam in a steamer basket.
+Reduce to a simmer, cover the saucepan, and cook for 10 minutes or until the cauliflower florets are soft and tender.
 Test cooking with a knife.
 If it goes through easily, it's ready.

 • Drain in a sieve over the kitchen sink and let the cauliflower steam out for 10 minutes.

-• Add the cooked cauliflower florets to a food processor along with butter, salt, and 1 tablespoon of almond milk.
-Squeeze all the roasted garlic bulbs in the food processor – see my pictures above in the post for visual help.
+• Add the cooked cauliflower florets to a food processor along with butter, cream cheese, Parmesan, salt, and 1 tablespoon of almond milk, and squeeze all the roasted garlic bulbs into the food processor.

-• Blend until smooth, adding more almond milk to thin or the cheesy add-on to make the mash creamier or smoother.
+• Blend until smooth, adding more almond milk to thin it.

 • Taste and adjust the salt and pepper to taste.